wizarrrr/wizarr/README.md

 ## Where is V2?

-Wizarr V2 has moved to the v2 branch [here](https://github.com/Wizarrrr/wizarr/tree/v2), your still more than welcome to use v2 however it will no longer be supported, we recommend using our new version, trust us it's 🔥.
+Wizarr V2 was moved to the v2 branch [here](https://github.com/Wizarrrr/wizarr/tree/v2), your still more than welcome to use v2 however it will no longer be supported, we recommend using our new version, trust us it's 🔥.

 ## V3 upgradable from V2?